Kitsap Mental Health Services: Race to Health!

 - Need: To improve the physical health of individuals seeking mental healthcare.

 - Intervention: Race to Health! in Washington integrates mental health, substance use disorder treatment, and primary care for individuals with severe mental illness.

-- Results: Race to Health! helps reduce emergency department visits, hospitalizations, and costs (a total savings of $5,144,000 for Medicare patients).
+- Results: Race to Health! helped reduce emergency department visits, hospitalizations, and costs (a total savings of $5,144,000 for Medicare patients).

 Evidence-levelEffective (About evidence-level criteria)

 Kitsap County, Washington, is designated as a Health Professional Shortage Area for mental health, lacking a sufficient number of psychiatrists for the population as a whole.

 Kitsap Mental Health Services (KMHS), a nonprofit community mental health center, almost entirely serves Medicaid patients.
 About 70% of KMHS clients live in communities with populations of 13,000 and 37,000 people, while the other 30% live in two smaller communities.
 Mental health services are primarily located in the two larger communities, but KMHS also conducts home and community-based services for children and adults.
 In addition, staff members of KMHS and community partners work at jails, courts, primary care clinics, schools, and community action programs.

 KMHS designed a program called "Race to Health!" to improve clients' physical health as well as their mental health and any co-occurring substance use disorders, while also reducing healthcare costs.
 As part of multidisciplinary teams, staff members received training on physical health conditions, substance use, chronic diseases such as diabetes, enhanced care coordination with primary care, and patient self-management programs.